iquipsys-positron/iqp-docs-rest/users/Roles.md

 ### Response explanation

 The request result is an array of user roles.
 Each role represents as string with next structure "<site_id>:<role>".
-Site ids can be retreived from */sites/all*, role can take next values: *user*, *manager*, *admin*.
+Site ids can be retrieved from */sites/all*, role can take next values: *user*, *manager*, *admin*.
 For system administator role is admin, without site id.

 ---